Should VOID Assigns Mean "Fully Remove A Key"?

 == 10

-So you use TRASH! to "poison" such values, to stop that from happening.
+So you can use either TRASH! or void to "poison" such values, to stop that from happening.

 In any case, if you use ^some-hook-that-takes-integer you can get it back as a trash value vs. erroring on access.
 But TRASH! isn't easy to convert to void--it wasn't meant for it.